ggcarvalho/ggcarvalho.github.io/content/posts/montecarlo.md

 ---

 Generally speaking, Monte Carlo methods consist of a broad class of computational algorithms that rely on repeated random sampling to obtain numerical results.
-This technique is used in areas such as physics, finance, engineering, project management, insurance, and transportation, where a numerical result is needed and the underlying theory is difficult and/or unavailable.
+This technique is used throughout in areas such as physics, finance, engineering, project management, insurance, and transportation, where a numerical result is needed and the underlying theory is difficult and/or unavailable.
 It was invented by [John von Neumann](https://en.wikipedia.org/wiki/John_von_Neumann) and [Stanisław  Ulam](https://en.wikipedia.org/wiki/Stanislaw_Ulam) during World War II to improve decision making under uncertain conditions.
 It was named after a well-known casino town, called Monaco, since the element of chance is core to the modeling approach, similar to a game of roulette.

 If you are new to the subject, you may find it useful to read this [IBM article](https://www.ibm.com/cloud/learn/monte-carlo-simulation) and get acquainted with the concept first.